wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 If you need a simple way to specify a delivery flat rate, based on the state and/or country and/or world region of the delivery address, on WooCommerce for WordPress, this plugin is for you!

-A simple example of this plugin usage is to set a value for delivery in a specific state (e.g. Lisbon), the rest of your own country (e.g. Portugal), a different value for your continent (e.g. Europe) and a last one for the rest of the world.
+A simple example of this plugin usage is to set a value for delivery in a specific state (e.g. Lisbon), the rest of your own country (e.g. Portugal), a different value for your continent (e.g. Europe) and a fallback one for the rest of the world.

 You can create groups for states, countries and world regions and specify delivery rates for them.